emacsattic/signature/README.md

 - ' denotes comments
 - . denotes other types of rows

-Only ruby supported so far, and support is spotty at best, but this is proof of concept code.
+This is proof of concept code to determine usefulness of approach.
 I want to make it possible to navigate to the files through the `*signature*` buffer.
-And add some highlighting.
+And add some highlighting in the report buffer.

-Other languages would be nice as well. javascript and coffeescript would probably be first.
+Other languages would be nice as well.
+Javascript and Coffeescript would probably be first up.
+If one could ride on top of semantic that would be nice as well but I'm not familiar enough with it.

 ## Installation